yan-kunitski/anim-scroll/README.md

 ```
 Or add the necessary styles to the options object.
 #### JS
 The class constructor takes two parameters as input.
 The first is the `target`, it is required.
-The second is options object, it is optional:
+The second is `options object`, it is optional:
 ```js
 import SnapScroll from 'snap-scroll';